JoshuaStapleton21/blogmaker/posts/ai_horror.md

 even when she's not speaking.
 ```

-Here, we begin to enter classic horror.
+Here is our first glimpse of classic horror.
 This piece is more subtle than many of the other responses, as the terror is not in what is said, but what is implied.
 Why does she not speak?
 Is she mute?
 Is she breathing?
 Very very nice.

 ```
 The silence in the car is worse than the screaming.
 I can't stand it when she doesn't talk to me.
 ```

-A similar sentiment - we catch a glimpse into the mind of the writer - a good thing in horror.
-By exposing the mind of the narrator, this piece provides realism, understanding - a powerful enzyme of fear.
+A similar sentiment - we catch a glimpse into the mind of the writer - an excellent technique in horror.
+By exposing the thoughts of the narrator, this piece provides realism, understanding - a powerful enzyme for fear.

 ```
 I can't believe he's still alive!
 It's been years since he's left the attic.